-The cardiology section at Cornell University’s Equine and Farm Animal Hospitals (EFAH) is opening its doors wider than ever before, having recently expanded its ability to see large animal patients.
+The cardiology section at Cornell University’s Equine and Nemo Farm Animal Hospitals (EFAH) is opening its doors wider than ever before, having recently expanded its ability to see large animal patients.

 The service has purchased a new state-of-the-art echocardiography machine and is staffed with a full team of board certified cardiologists including Drs.
 Sydney Moise and Bruce Kornreich.
 Drs.
 Eva Oxford and Flávia Giacomazzi, cardiology residents and experienced horsewomen, have trained intensively to gain proficiency in echocardiography and other disciplines required to diagnose and treat cardiac patients.